ietf-wg-cellar/matroska-specification/chapters.md

 If the `EditionFlagOrdered Flag` is set to `false`, `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
-With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapter Elements`.
+With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain Chapter elements.
 All these elements are now informational only.

-The following list shows the different usage of `Chapter Elements` between an ordered and non-ordered `Edition`.
+The following list shows the different usage of Chapter elements between an ordered and non-ordered `Edition`.

 | Chapter elements / ordered Edition | False | True |